qiboteam/qibo/doc/source/getting-started/backends.rst

 The active default backend will be printed as an info message the first time Qibo is imported in the code.
-If qibojit is not installed, an additional warning will appear prompting the user to install one of the two for increased performance and multi-threading and/or GPU capabilities.
+If qibojit is not installed, an additional warning will appear prompting the user to install qibojit for increased performance and multi-threading and/or GPU capabilities.
 The logging level can be controlled using the ``QIBO_LOG_LEVEL`` environment variable.
 This can be set to 3 to hide info messages or 4 to hide both info and warning messages.
 The